TheAdamLabs/Todo2-public/README.md

 **Tasks not saving?**
 1. Ensure workspace folder is writable
 2. Check `.todo2/state.todo2.json` file permissions
-3. Verify VS Code has file system access
+3. Verify Cursor has file system access

 **Status bar button not visible?**
-1. Check if status bar is enabled in VS Code (View → Appearance → Status Bar)
+1. Check if status bar is enabled in Cursor (View → Appearance → Status Bar)
 2. Look for "Todo2 Dashboard" button on the left side of the status bar
-3. Restart VS Code if the button doesn't appear after installation
+3. Restart Cursor if the button doesn't appear after installation

 **Need to reset MCP integration?**
 1. Delete `.cursor/mcp.json` from your home directory